agnesdeng/misle/README.md

-## Expected to be done in the first half of 2020
+## Expected to be done in 2020
+- implement multiple imputation by XGboost

 - Simulation studies

-to show whether multiple imputation using variational autoencoders and denoising autoencoders with dropout will lead to statistical valid inference.
+to show whether multiple imputation using statistical learning (machine learning) techniques will lead to statistical valid inference.

 - Visual diagnostics

-to show users whether the imputed values are sensible
+includes plotting functions for users to check whether the imputed values are sensible